writepins/tradeking-api-example/README.md

 How to run it:

 1. Make sure you have maven installed
 2. Clone this repository
 3. ```cd tradeking-api-example; vim src/main/resources/credentials.properties```
-4. Enter your api credentials that you need to get from TradeKing
+4. Enter your api credentials that you need to get from TradeKing.
+Exit editor (:wq)
 5. ```mvn clean package exec:java -Dexec.mainClass="Example"```